fiyazbinhasan/TagHelperComponentSample/README.md

 * A custom tag helper component class inherits from the `TagHelperComponentTagHelper` base class.
 * With `[HtmlTargetElement]` attribute, you can target any `HTML` element by passing the element name as a parameter.
-* `[EditorBrowsable]` attribute decides wheather to show a type information in the IntelliSense or not.
+* `[EditorBrowsable]` attribute decides whether to show a type information in the IntelliSense or not.
 This is an optional attribute.
-* `ITagHlperComponentMananger` manages a collection of tag helper components used thoughout the application.
+* `ITagHlperComponentMananger` manages a collection of tag helper components used throughout the application.

 The `head` and `body` tag helper components are declared in the `Microsoft.AspNetCore.Mvc,TagHelpers` namespace like other tag helpers.
 In a MVC/Razor Pages application, all tag helpers are imported with the `@addTagHelper` directive in `_ViewImports.cshtml` file.